L0laapk3/lasercutting-with-inkscape-for-dummies/README.md

 # Lasercutting with Inkscape for dummies

 a collection of tricks and techniques that I have accumulated to efficiently create vectorfiles for lasercutting.
-I wrote

 ### Creating new files